Kungsholmens gymnasium: Music Section

 The Music Section offers modified Natural and Social Science programmes that include advanced choral courses.
 Admission to this programme is also highly competitive and accepts students based on a combination of grade point average, singing auditions and tests in music theory.
 The school's choirs occasionally compete internationally, normally with good results, such as in the 14th International Choir Competition in Budapest, Hungary in 2013 where a class choir directed by Bengt Ollén participated in three categories (Mixed choirs, Male choirs and Female choirs) and won gold in all, plus the Grand Prix for the entire competition.
 The result was identical the year after with another choir directed by Helene Stureborg in the 2014 12th International Choir Competition & Festival in Bad Ischl, Austria.

 Extracurricular activities

 Student government

 The student body of Kungsholmens Gymnasium is represented by the Kungsholmens Gymnasium Student Union (Kungsholmens Gymnasiums Elevkår).
-It is divided into a board, an operational management and six branch committees: the Social Committee (Sociala Utskottet), the Graduation Committee (Studentutskottet), the Sports Committee (Idrottsutskottet), the Marketing Committee (Marknadsföringsutskottet), the Influential Committee (Påverkansutskottet) and the Project Committee (Projektutskottet).
+It is divided into a board, an operational management and six branch committees: the Social Committee (Sociala Utskottet), the Graduation Committee (Studentutskottet), the Sports Committee (Idrottsutskottet), the Marketing Committee (Marknadsföringsutskottet), the Advocacy Committee (Påverkansutskottet) and the Project Committee (Projektutskottet).
 The Social Committee organizes and holds social student events throughout the academic year, with the aim of creating a fun student experience.
-The Service committee deals with the economic matters which affect the student body, from the selling of school branded apparel to acquiring corporate sponsorship.
-The Influential Committee works on student democracy matters, enhancing student engagement and student influence on the school as a whole.
+The Advocacy Committee works on student democracy matters, enhancing student engagement and student influence on the school as a whole.
 Finally, the Project staff help organize events and student-initiated projects, such as raising money for refugees.
 2018 the Union together with KGIF and Östra Real arranged one of the largest indoor American football games in Europe.